Get a quote on Group Disability Insurance

 Group Disability Insurance is often provided by an employer to their employees.
-Typically, when an employer purchases Group Disability Insurance, coverage is applicable to all employees, regardless of pre-existing health conditions.
+Typically, when an employer purchases Group Disability Insurance, coverage is applicable to all employees, regardless of pre-existing conditions.

 Group Disability Insurance only applies to employees that are employed by the business owner.
 Therefore, once employees leave your business, they cannot take the coverage with them.
 Generally, Group Disability Insurance has lower premiums than individual disability insurance and offers less extensive benefits than individual disability insurance.

 Individual disability insurance is guaranteed by individual and has no ties to the employer.
 Each applicant is individually underwritten by the insurance company, therefore each plan is catered to the individual.
-Individual disability insurance often has higher premiums, but it also offers more extensive coverage and better benefits.
+Individual disability insurance often has higher policy premiums, but it also offers more extensive coverage and better benefits.
 In many cases, employees may opt to purchase an individual disability policy to supplement the more generalized Group Disability Insurance offered by their employer.

 Short-Term Disability Insurance